Five Questions to Ask Before Attempting a DIY Warehouse Label Installation

 Advanced planning and preparation are key when it comes to warehouse label and sign installations.
 Missing your go-live date because your locations aren’t properly marked is a costly misstep.

-“DIY warehouse label installations typically take 50% longer to complete than one managed by a professional partner such as ID Label,” Aitken said.
+“DIY warehouse label installations typically take 50% longer to complete than one managed by a professional partner such as ID Label,” Johnston said.
 “That’s due to inexperience and errors.
 This is a significant time-lag given that ID Label can typically install up to 50,000 labels and 2,000 custom warehouse signs in a five-day period.”

 2. Are you planning to use your warehouse staff and/or temp contractors?

 If the plan is to use your own warehouse workers, what’s the potential impact to operations?
 Do they have the skills, knowledge and equipment to get the job done correctly and on time?